Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - heterodox: (of beliefs, ideas, or activities) different to and opposing generally accepted beliefs or standards.
 - compendium: a short but complete account of a particular subject, esp. in the form of a book.
 - arbiter: someone who makes a judgment, solves an argument, or decides what will be done.
+- solipsism: the belief that only your own experiences and existence can be known.